- COM Home

 Provides secretarial support for The Practice of Medicine, Introduction to Physical Exam Skills and Clinical Transitions courses; assists with preparation / distribution of course material; serves as proctor for exams; coordinates meetings, arranges appointments; serves as contact for faculty / staff / students in tracking technology service requests; serves as secretary for the Human Patient Simulation Lab; serves as receptionist / contact person for the Office of Academic Affairs which includes providing secretarial support to various Academic Affairs' offices and designated Course Directors; Facility Scheduling web pages; schedules use of classrooms, auditoria, study rooms, teaching labs, computer lab and mezzanine areas.

 Theresa Lura, M.D.

-Serves as the Course Director for Profession of Medicine: Patients, Physicians & Society; the Keystone: Transition to Residency course; the Medical Humanities Senior Elective; and is a member of the Integrated Grand Rounds Planning Committee.
+Serves as the Course Director for Doctoring I, and is a member of the Integrated Grand Rounds Planning Committee.
 A QCOM alumna (Class of '84), she trained in Anatomic and Clinical Pathology at the Medical College of Virginia with a subspecialty in Cytopathology, practices Fine Needle Aspiration biopsies through the Quillen ETSU Physicians practice group, and is a diplomat of the American Board of Pathology.